 How to apply

-You need to submit your application at least 14 days before the date you want to busk.
+You need to submit your application at least 10 business days before the date you want to busk.

 We'll assess your application and email the permit if it is successful.
 We'll contact you if we need more information.